-Table 3.1: Key Variables for Scenario Analysis of Australia-Asia PowerLink dimension transcends traditional diplomacy, pointing towards the generation of new cooperation frameworks.
+Table 8: Key Variables for Scenario Analysis of Australia-Asia PowerLink

+The table reveals the inherent complexity of the project.
+The technological variable not only considers transmission capacity but efficiency under extreme conditions.
+The political dimension transcends traditional diplomacy, pointing towards the generation of new cooperation frameworks.
 The economic aspect presents an innovative investment model, while regulation is configured as a crucial enabling element.